inspr/core-legacy/doc/yamls/index.md

 ## dApps
-> A dApp is an Inspr structure that allows the user to contain his application in a container that can interact with the other components of the Inspr structure.
-One could call it an extra layer of abstraction that allows the simplification of communications between multiple dApps in your cluster.
+> A dApp is an Inspr structure that allows the user to contain his application in a component that can interact with the other dApps in the cluster.
+In essence is a layer of abstration that facilitates the communication between multiple microservices by layerying each of one of them in a dApp.

 [definitions and examples](dapp.md)

 ## Channels
-> Resposible for creating a message broker's topic, that means that a Channel serve as a path in which two or more dApps can exchange data.
+> Responsible for creating a message broker's topic, a Channel serve as a path in which two or more dApps can exchange data.
 It must have a Channel Type defined.

 [definitions and examples](channel.md)

 ## Channel Types
-> Responsible for defining the message format for any channel defined with this type.
+> Responsible for defining the message format for any Channel defined with this Channel Type.
 >
-> A Channel Type must always have it's schema specified, this would be a either a string containing a json structure specifing the format of the message or a path to a file containing such information.
+> A Channel Type must always have it's schema specified, this has to be an [avro structure](https://avro.apache.org/docs/current/).
+> This would be either a string containing a json structure specifying the format of the message or a path to a file containing such information.

 [definitions and examples](type.md)